 New Wearable Devices at Intel

-I am interning with the UX Research team inside Intel's New Devices Group to design and develop new wearable devices.
+The past two summers I interned with the UX Research team inside Intel's New Devices Group to design and develop new wearable devices.

 Where x can equal any number of things.
 This is a project I started with a group of talented students I met during the 2015 Google Scholars retreat.
 It is an outreach project that resulted from the Google Scholars Engage program.
-More details to follow as we get going.
+More details to follow.